Clemson vs. Louisville NCAA Football Odds, Plays and Insights | November 6, 2021

 - Clemson's games this year have gone over the total in two out of eight opportunities (25%).

-- Clemson is 1-1 against the spread and 2-0 overall this season when the team notches more than 27.1 points.
+- Clemson is 1-1 against the spread and 2-0 overall in games when it records more than 27.1 points.

-- In games that Clemson totals over 415.4 yards, the team is 0-2 against the spread and 2-0 overall.
+- Clemson is 0-2 against the spread and 2-0 overall when the team totals over 415.4 yards.

-- The Tigers have 11 turnovers this season, equal to the number of takeaways for the Cardinals.
+- This year, the Tigers have turned the ball over 11 times, while the Cardinals have forced 11.

 - Find the latest spread and moneyline odds for Clemson at SISportsbook.